 For women who choose to chart their menstrual cycles for an extended period of time, it isn’t unusual for them to notice slight variations cycle to cycle.
 Causes for concern would be changes in your symptoms, pain, irregular bleeding, etc., in which case you would want to contact your midwife or physician.

-In online fertility support groups it’s common to hear about luteal phase defects.
-The information regarding luteal phase defects varies.
+In online fertility support groups it’s common to hear about something called a luteal phase defect.
+The information regarding defects varies.
 If your luteal phase is consistently under 10 days, some providers may call it a luteal phase defect.

 Other providers aren’t overly concerned about the length of each stage in your cycle.
 A recent study concluded: